isomerpages/govtech-stp/pages/about.md

 IMPORTANT

-Travellers without a valid SafeTravel Pass will be denied entry into Singapore
+Travellers without a valid SafeTravel Pass will be denied entry into Singapore.

-For more information on the Terms and Conditions of the SafeTravel Pass, please click [here]({{site.baseurl}}/terms-and-conditions)
+For more information on the Terms and Conditions of the SafeTravel Pass, please click [here]({{site.baseurl}}/terms-and-conditions).

 ----